bufbuild-ru/docs/docs/protovalidate/quickstart/index.md

 ### Adding rules to a message

-To add rules to a message, you'll first import Protovalidate and then add Protovalidate annotations.Make the following changes to `proto/bufbuild/weather/v1/weather_service.proto` to add rules to a `GetWeatherRequest` message.
+To add rules to a message, you'll first import Protovalidate and then add Protovalidate annotations.

+Make the following changes to `proto/bufbuild/weather/v1/weather_service.proto` to add rules to a `GetWeatherRequest` message.
 (Java note: this directory is relative to `src/main`.)

 ::: info proto/bufbuild/weather/v1/weather_service.proto